blackWhiteAndGray/react-greek-time/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Learn some small examples of react.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`
+When you clone this project, then you should npm install firstly.

 ### `npm start`